absrdm/Pokeswitch/README.md

 - Since Pokémon from Z-A are not officially transferable to other series, some met data is defaulted to compatibility values upon doing so.
 They are also given random weights.

 ## Automatic Backups
-Pokéswitch will automatically attempt to create up to one save backup per game/user/day.
+Pokéswitch will automatically attempt to create up to one save backup in `/Pokeswitch/Save/[Version Name]` per game/user/day.

 # FAQs